vseryakov/backendjs/README.md

 - `/account/add`

-  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret or password, login**.
+  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, login**.

-  By default, this URL is in the list of allowed paths that do not need authentication, this means that anybody can add an account.
-For the real application this may not be a good choice so the simplest way to disable it to add api-deny-path=^/account/add$ to the config file or specify in the command line.
+  To enable open registration add `api-allow-path=^/account/add$` to the config file or specify in the command line.
   More complex ways to perform registration will require adding pre and.or post callbacks to handle account registration for example with invitation codes....

   In the table `bk_auth`, the column `type` is used to distinguish between account roles, by default only account with type `admin` can